Lambda cube: (λP) Lambda-P

 where $*$ represents valid types.
 The new type constructor $\Pi$ corresponds via the Curry-Howard isomorphism to a universal quantifier, and the system λP as a whole corresponds to first-order logic with implication as only connective.
 An example of these dependent types in concrete programming is the type of vectors on a certain length: the length is a term, on which the type depends.

-(Fω) System Fω
+(λω) System Fω

 System Fω combines both the $\Lambda$ constructor of System F and the type constructors from System F$\underline{\omega}$.
 Thus System Fω provides both terms that depend on types and types that depend on types.

 (λC) Calculus of constructions

 In the calculus of constructions, denoted as λC in the cube or as λPω, these four features cohabit, so that both types and terms can depend on types and terms.
 The clear border that exists in λ→ between terms and types is somewhat abolished, as all types except the universal $\square$ are themselves terms with a type.